JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

     <p><strong>Upload schedule:</strong> Add at least 3-5 new photos every month.
 Yes, every month.
 It tells Google you're active and improves your ranking.</p>
     <p>You don't need a professional photographer.
 Pull out your phone and take decent, well-lit photos.
 Just make sure they're not blurry and actually show what you do.</p>

-    <h2>Your Reviews Are Old {Or You Don't Have Enough}</h2>
-    <p>Reviews are the #1 trust signal for customers and a massive ranking factor for Google.
-But it's not just about having reviews - it's about having recent reviews.</p>
-    <p>If your last review is from six months ago, customers and Google both think you're either not open or not good enough for people to bother reviewing.</p>
-    <p><strong>The numbers that matter:</strong> You need at least 10 reviews to be competitive in most markets.
-You need new reviews every month to stay visible.
-Reviews from the last 30 days count way more than old ones.</p>
-    <p><strong>How to get more reviews:</strong> Ask every happy customer.
-Not "when you get a chance" - ask them right when they pick up their vehicle.
-Send them a direct review link via text within 24 hours.
-Make it so easy they can do it in 30 seconds.</p>
-    <p>Get your direct review link: Go to your Google Business Profile, click "Home," then "Get more reviews."
-Save that link.
-Put it in a text message template.
-Use it every single time.</p>

     <h2>You're Not Responding to Reviews</h2>
     <p>When someone leaves you a review {good or bad} and you ignore it, you're telling Google and potential customers you don't care about feedback.</p>
     <p>Google actually tracks response rates.
 Businesses that respond to reviews rank higher than businesses that don't.</p>
     <p><strong>What to do:</strong> Respond to every single review within 24 hours.
 Every.
 Single.
 One.</p>
     <p><strong>For positive reviews:</strong> "Thanks [Name]!
 We're glad we could help with your [service].
 See you next time!"
 Keep it short, personal, and genuine.</p>
     <p><strong>For negative reviews:</strong> Stay professional.
 Acknowledge the issue.
 Offer to fix it.
 Take it offline.
 "Thanks for the feedback, [Name].
 We take every customer's experience seriously.
 Please give us a call at [phone] so we can make this right."</p>
-    <p>Never argue.
-Never get defensive.
-Even if they're lying.
-Especially if they're lying.
-Other customers are watching how you handle problems.</p>

     <h2>You Haven't Listed Your Services</h2>
     <p>Google lets you list specific services in your profile.
 Most shops skip this entirely.
 Big mistake.</p>